patillacode/patillacode.github.io/cv/index.md

 **Remote Senior Backend Developer** _(mid 2017 - today)_ Madrid – Spain

-_(Since late 2018)_
-At StackBuilders working in the Twilio team as a Python dev.\
+_(Late 2018 – Late 2021)_ Part of a talent hub called StackBuilders and working at Twilio as a senior Python dev, \
-Helping Twilio to have one of the best automated systems for communication plus a beautiful and up-to-date online documentation for their products.
+helping them have one of the best automated systems for communication and beautiful and up-to-date online documentation of their products.

-_(Mid 2017 – Late 2018)_\
-I continued to work for Imagination with the same responsibilities, only 100% remotely.
+_(Mid 2017 – Late 2018)_ I continued to work for Imagination with the same responsibilities, only 100% remotely.

 **Imagination** _(2015 – mid 2017)_ London – United Kingdom\